ttddee/CascadeDocs/docs/source/writingshader.rst

 Writing a shader
 ================

-In Cascade effects are implemented as `GLSL` shaders and processed on the GPU.
+In Cascade effects are implemented as ``GLSL`` shaders and processed on the GPU.

 This has several advantages:

 * The parallel nature of GPU processing is a perfect fit for image processing.
 That means it's fast.
-* `GLSL` is a simple language, that is easy to learn.
+* ``GLSL`` is a simple language that is easy to learn.
-* Processing algorithms are are contained in small, portable shader files.
+* Processing algorithms are contained in small, portable shader files.
 * There exists a large amount of reference code for all kinds of image processing applications.

 Here we are going to see how we can write our own shader, and run it on the GPU.